 Lack of Seeds or Planting Materials:

-Quality raw material assures a sustained growth in agricultural production.
+Quality raw material assures sustained growth in agricultural production.
 This can only be realized if the subsistence and small-scale farmers have access to quality planting materials and organic fertilisers.
-Lack of quality planting material is a major constraint which leads to the adoption of GMOs, hybrids and chemical based fertilisers.
+Lack of quality planting material is a major constraint which leads to the adoption of GMOs, hybrids and chemical-based fertilisers.

 Good quality seeds are out of reach for the majority of farmers, especially small and marginal farmers mainly because of the exorbitant prices.

 But where to get them?
 The Department of Agriculture, Meghalaya offers quality planting materials including other inputs with a full package of practices at no cost at all.
 So why not leverage this?
 Is there a criterion?
 At present this scheme is available only to farmers possessing land of at least 0.2 hectares.
 This can be a possible solution as the average size of family farms in Meghalaya is 0.21 hectare.
 What is missing?
 Awareness, the farmers are yet to learn about these various schemes so as to best capitalize on the already available benefits.

 I grow turmeric all by myself without any additional labour.
 I then take my turmeric to Shillong and sell.
 I know that there are government schemes to help farmers like myself but I am in the dark.
 Yet, in spite of this, I am continuing what our ancestors have been doing, and that is growing turmeric” said a 70-year-old lady farmer at Lad Mynksan.

 Transportation and road connectivity from rural areas to even the nearest market becomes nonviable for the small-scale farmers.

 In Meghalaya, 47.02% of villages are still not connected by concrete roads.
 Road connectivity varies across the districts, from 61% in the South Garo Hills district to 26% in the Jaintia Hills.